giovanni214/day-night-shader/README.md

 ## Docker Deployment

-For a clean, portable deployment, you can use the included `Dockerfile`.
+For a clean and portable deployment, you can use the included `Dockerfile`.

 > **Note on SFML and Docker:**
 > SFML is a graphical library that requires a display server to create a rendering context.
 The provided `Dockerfile` cleverly works around this on a headless server by installing and running **Xvfb** (X Virtual Framebuffer), a virtual display server that runs in memory.